cmaureir/progra-alma/lectures/week1/lecture1.rst

 Exercises
 ~~~~~~~~~

-1. Open a Python terminal executing ``python`` in a linux terminal,
+1. Open a Python terminal executing ``python`` in a Linux terminal,
    or double clicking the ``Python`` icon in windows,
    and write lines to *enter your name* and display a *hello* message,
    in this way::